11 trailing houseplants to beautify any room

 east/west facing windows

-This charming trailing indoor plant belongs to the Gesneriaceae family.
-We love its dark green, waxy leaves, which elegantly cascade from hanging planters.
-The leaves themselves are oval and slightly pointed that add a touch of texture and depth to your decor.
 The most striking feature is its vibrant, tube-shaped flowers (Refer our list of flowering houseplants for more info).
 These buds, resembling a tube of lipstick, pop open to reveal a burst of red or orange.
 They typically bloom in summer and last a few weeks.
-Our Lipstick Plant is placed it in the east-facing reading room where it can enjoy the morning sun.
-Maintenance is manageable – just a weekly watering is enough, and it’s safe for pets too!
-It’s a medium-sized plant, growing up to 2 feet long!
+Our Lipstick Plant is placed it in the east-facing reading room where it can enjoy the morning sun!

-Care tip: Thrives in bright – indirect light.
+• Thrives in bright – indirect light.
 Water it when the top inch of soil feels dry, about once a week, but avoid soggy soil to prevent root rot.
-Look for leaves curling or browning which is a sign it needs more humidity – so a misting every few days will help

-Propagation tip: cut a 4-6 inch stem just below a leaf node, remove the lower leaves, and place it in a jar of water; roots will sprout in 2-3 weeks, then transfer to well-draining potting mix once roots are 1-2 inches long
+• Cut a 4-6 inch stem just below a leaf node, remove the lower leaves, and place it in a jar of water; roots will sprout in 2-3 weeks, then transfer to well-draining potting mix once roots are 1-2 inches long

-Symbolism and zodiac signs: symbolizes joy and vibrant energy, making it perfect for enthusiastic and nurturing Leos who thrive on bringing life and color into their spaces
+• Symbolizes joy and vibrant energy, making it perfect for enthusiastic and nurturing Leos who thrive on bringing life and color into their spaces

 Pros and cons